By Mohani Niza

 Her paper titled “Aged society: the way forward”, which she co-authored with Geogiana Anak Buja and published last year, notes that the elderly population in Malaysia will number at 4.3 million by 2020 — an increase of roughly 6% in 2000.

-Modernisation has forced children to live separately from their parents to earn a
+Modernisation has forced children to live separately from their parents to earn a living.

 Dr Ejaz Edward, chief executive of Noble Care Homes, agrees with Siti Norfazlina.